Sukhman25K/Get-Stock-Price/README.md

 As a financial investor in the equity market, being aware of the current stock prices is essential.
 For this reason, I created a simple Java application using an API (Alpha Vantage) to deliver stock price data in the U.S. market.

 # Built With
+The whole application was developed using Java with the Maven build tool in order to import required modules and libraries to parse and select required data.

 # Getting Started